 Health and Research Journal is a peer-reviewed scientific publication supported by the Postgraduate Program "Intensive Care Units" (National and Kapodestrian University of Athens), the Hellenic Society for Nursing Research and Education, and the ELERGA.
-It is indexed in Semantic scholar, Google scholar, Zenodo, Datacite, and Openaire.
+It is indexed in EBSCO, Semantic scholar, Google scholar, Zenodo, Datacite, and Openaire.
 Journal is also using the DOI system and is Researchgate discoverable.
 The journal, starting in January 2019 publishes articles in the English language only.

 CALL FOR PAPERS

 Health and Research Journal is ambitious to disseminate information, scholarship and experience in education, practice and investigation between medicine, nursing and all the sciences involved in health care.